 When top management delegates aggregation of information to a subunit, the ability to manipulate aggregate information is transferred to that particular subunit.
 This has two counter-acting effects.
 On one hand, the top management has to give more information rent to that particular subunit to prevent it from manipulating the aggregate information.
-On the other hand, the tension between the top management's and the subunits' manipulating incentive vanishes, which allows the organization to use information more effectively.
+On the other hand, because the top management has now relinquished the power to manipulate, the organization uses information more effectively.

-We identify this trade-off by modeling an internal organization with a principal (top management) and two agents (subunits) with private information about their efficiencies (types).
-The aggregated information of the agents' types indicates the overall efficiency of the organization.
-We postulate an organization where the top management's decisions depend on the organization's aggregate information, instead of detailed information.
-In fact, practitioners and organization studies frequently point out top management's limitations in processing their organization's entire information in detail.
+We identify this trade-off by modeling an internal organization with a principal-agent framework-a principal (top management) and two agents (subunits) with private information about their types (efficiencies).
+The aggregate information of the agents' types in our model indicates the overall efficiency of the organization.
+We postulate an organization where it is prohibitively costly for the top management to process detailed information in the organization, and thus its decisions depend on the organization's aggregate information, instead of detailed information.2 In our model, the potential outcome determined by the principal depends only on the agents' aggregate type, instead of individual types.